acnoori/acnoori.github.io/README.md

 # acnoori.github.io
-AI-Driven Solutions for Energy and Comouting
+AI-Driven Solutions for Energy and Computing